While the financial markets are collapsing . . .

 From 12/31/74 to August 31, 2004 large, dividend paying stocks had total returns of 14.43%.
 Large growth stocks returned only 12.28%.

-Paying Dividends Means that Company Officers are Doing a Good Job Managing Cash Flow
+Paying Dividends Means Company Officers are Doing a Good Job Managing Cash Flow

-If you bought only the best dividend-paying stocks, you would not have lost any money to corporate criminals!
+If you bought only the best dividend-paying stocks, you would not have lost any money to accounting scandals

 During the bear markets of 1901-1921, 1929-1954 and 1966-1981 the ONLY benefit from owning stocks was dividends.
 During those periods, there was NO overall stock market price appreciation!
 That's 61 years out of the entire 20th century.